mmeiarj34419/CCM101-rjmeim/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 Checkpoint 6 – Multi-Cloud Decision Matrix

-Create a simple decision matrix recommending the best cloud provider for different business needs.

   | Business Requirement |Recommended Platform | Justification |
 | :--- | :---: | :---: |
 | Startup Company |Google Cloud Platform (GCP) |Highly generous free tiers, pay-as-you-go serverless options (Cloud Run & Firebase), and up to $200,000 to $350,000 USD in credits from the Google For Startups Cloud Program to get you up and running with financial runway. |